springboot-kafka-docker

 Docker Compose for Kafka Setup

 The docker-compose.yml file orchestrates running Kafka and Zookeeper containers for the application.
-Zookeeper plays a crucial role in Kafka’s architecture by acting as a centralized service for maintaining configuration information, managing the distributed brokers, and ensuring proper synchronization between them.
-It helps Kafka brokers register themselves upon startup and keeps track of the status of each broker in the cluster.
+Zookeeper plays a crucial role in Kafka’s architecture by acting as a centralized service for maintaining configuration, and ensuring proper synchronization between them.
+It helps Kafka brokers register themselves on startup and keeps track of the status of each broker in the cluster.

 services: